Julafton/Todo-list/README.md

 Setup:

-Run "pip install -r .\requirements.txt" on windows
+Run "pip install -r .\requirements.txt"

 Create a .env that looks like this